gogulan-k/FID-Net/FID-Net_2D_reconstruct/README.md

-FIDNet: Reconstructing 2D NUS Spectra
+FID-Net: Reconstructing 2D NUS Spectra
 ------------
 ------------
 This code is for reconstructing 2D NUS NMR spectra using the FID-Net architecture.